 The discounting room is not Glean being generous.
 It is structural.

-Glean raised a Series F in 2025 at a reported $7.2B valuation.
-That round came with growth-quota pressure across the field organization.
+Glean raised a Series F in 2025 at a reported $7.2B valuation, on a $150M raise [4].
+That round came with growth-quota pressure across the field organization — analyst coverage puts ARR roughly doubling to $200M over the following stretch, which is the growth rate a $7.2B mark has to keep validating [5].
 Sales reps carry quarterly numbers that depend on closing land deals fast and expanding them.
 End-of-quarter quotes get aggressive, particularly the last week of Q2 and Q4, because reps need the booking to clear comp gates.
 If your evaluation timeline can land its decision in that window, you have priced-in leverage you didn't pay for.

 There is also the competitive piece.
-Glean knows what it costs them to lose a deal to Microsoft 365 Copilot, to AWS AgentCore-based custom stacks, to Moveworks, or to a federated MCP-gateway approach.
+Glean knows what it costs them to lose a deal to Microsoft 365 Copilot, whose list price is published openly at $30 per user per month on an annual commitment [6], to AWS AgentCore-based custom stacks, generally available since 13 October 2025 across Runtime, Gateway, Identity, Memory and Observability [7], to Moveworks, or to a federated MCP-gateway approach.
 A documented competitive evaluation in your hand changes the conversation.
 Without one, the discount conversation is about whether Glean wants to be nice.
 With one, it's about whether they want the deal.

 Finally, multi-year commits change the discount surface entirely.
 Glean's CFO cares about ARR locked in, not just contract value.
 A three-year commit with annual price caps unlocks discount tiers a one-year deal doesn't see.
 That said, multi-year commits are a transfer of risk from Glean to you — read the renewal checklist before you assume a long commit is the cheaper option.